vincenthuang75025/playlists/README.md

 yt search, keyword search in general? simulate yt but only if thats a good thing

-scroll in the attributes dropdowns, or search?
+scroll in the attributes dropdowns, or search? css for scroll dropdown is bad tho

 try netlify or something